darcyclarke/thoughts/libra-calibra.md

 - Centralized (ie. the "association" acts like a central bank with governance, authority, ledger validation, interest, reserves etc.)
 - [Permissioned](6)
 - Fast/scalable
-  - Having limited nodes/authorities means you can shard/fork the blockchain
+  - Having limited nodes/authorities means you can [shard/fork the blockchain][7]
   - You can hit 1000 transactions per second because of limited consensus & nodes on the network
 - No accountability/regulation at the transaction level
   - Wallet/application developers are not vetted/verified